inverse surveillance project

 This campaign has received supported from: PILLARS Fund; MacArthur Foundation; Ford Foundation; Chicago Media Project; New America Foundation; MIT Open Documentary Lab/ Co-Creation Studio; PBS “POV”; Firelight Media; and M Power Change.

-Our campaign will kick-off with a 10-city tour in spring of 2019, check back here for more details soon.
+Our campaign will kick-off in fall of 2019, ahead of our PBS National Broadcast on October 14th, check back here for more details soon.